jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 The official [joinmastodon.org](https://joinmastodon.org/) page

 * Provides a simple and easy interface
-* Most people just use that
+* Many people just use that

 Here are some other tools for scouting servers:

 * [Mastodon instance wizard](https://instances.social/)
 * [Coxy's list of mastodon instances](https://coxy.co/mastodon/)
 * [Mastodon instances help](https://mastodon.help/instances/en)

+The suggestions might not be acceptable:

+* random special interests
+* too overtly political
+* too insular, etc

+In that case, have a look at some of the following options...

 ### A sampling of servers